-The key difference between asset and inspection maps is that asset mapping and management focuses on extending the lifecycle of an asset: managing its maintenance and upkeep so it can stay in use for longer.
+The key difference between asset and inspection maps is that asset management and mapping focuses on extending the lifecycle of an asset: managing its maintenance and upkeep so it can stay in use for longer.

-Most legacy GIS platforms can’t accommodate the granular data organization necessary to create an effective project map.
-However, as GIS technology has evolved, project maps are becoming increasingly commonplace.
+This type of GIS mapping is a relatively new use-case and many legacy GIS platforms can’t accommodate the vertical data organization necessary to create an effective project map.

 Project maps add deep, yet narrow data sets to specific points on the map.

 Task management is an integral part of project management.